Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Related work

 \paragraph{Mechanistic Interpretability.} Other closely related work is in the mechanistic interpretability, which aims to understand LLMs via examining and modifying their internals~\citep{bereska2024mechanistic}.
 Closely related is work related to identifying and understanding the behavior of induction heads~\citep{olsson2022context,edelman2024the, bietti2023birth} and in-context learning \cite{chan2022transformers}.
-Our work demonstrates that the performance separation between input-dependent and input-{\em independent} attention is largely driven by the latter's inability to form induction heads.
+Our work demonstrates that the performance separation between input-dependent and input-{\em independent} attention is largely driven by the latter's inability to form induction heads. \citep{chen2024distributional} also studies different components of the transformer model, but from a model dynamics point of view, analyzing differences in gradients between components, and on synthetic tasks such as indirect object identification and factual recall.
 Finally, \citet{meng2022locating} which reverse-engineer how different Transformer components support behaviors like memorization, retrieval, and generalization. \paragraph{Efficient Attention.} A last area that has seen significant effort at understanding attention is that of efficient Transformers~\citep{tay2022efficient}.
 While we study what happens when attention is replaced with a fixed input-independent matrix, this field has studied various useful aspects of the attention matrix such as attention sinks~\citep{xiao2024efficient} and compression~\citep{kim2024lexico}.
 As our work demonstrates that for many tasks the full power of input-dependent attention is not needed, it may have its own implications for efficiency, e.g. by removing the need for the KV-cache.